Parental responsibility (access and custody): United Kingdom

 According to the Children Act 1989, Section 3, parental responsibility means "all the rights, duties, powers, responsibilities and authority which by law a parent of a child has in relation to the child and his property."
 Section 2 states that if the mother and father are married to each other at the time of birth, both acquire parental responsibility, otherwise, the mother automatically acquires it and the father has three ways of acquiring it: a) he becomes registered as the child's father according to specific paragraphs or sub-paragraphs in the Births and Deaths Registration Act 1953, the Registration of Births, Deaths and Marriages (Scotland) Act 1965, or the Births and Deaths Registration (Northern Ireland) Order 1976 (b)he and the child's mother make a parental responsibility agreement in which he acquires parental responsibility for the child or (c)the court orders that he shall have parental responsibility for the child.
 This act also states the process for second female parents and step-parents, to acquire parental responsibility as well as the appointment of guardians.
-A court can only appoint a guardian to a child who has no parent with parental responsibility for him/her or if the individual with whom a child was to live according to an applicable child arrangement order has died.
+A court can only appoint a guardian to a child who has no parent with parental responsibility for them or if the individual with whom a child was to live according to an applicable child arrangement order has died.

 Parental responsibility cannot be transferred or surrendered, completely or in part.
 Individuals may delegate the responsibility to someone else but this doesn't mean that they aren't responsible anymore.
 In other words, they would still be liable for the child.